The Private Memoirs and Confessions of a Justified Sinner: Reception

 The Confessions received a mixed response from its ten reviewers, most of whom were aware that Hogg was the author of the anonymous work.
-The Literary Gazette may stand as an average response: 'Mystical and extravagant … it is, nevertheless, curious and interesting; a work of irregular genius, such as we might have expected from Mr. Hogg, the Ettrick Shepherd, whose it is.'
-Other reviewers tended to the positive or negative end of this spectrum.
-They tended to be confused by the double narrative structure and the theology, but The Examiner comprehended the latter and was in general enthusiastic: 'a surprising lack of probability, or even possibility, is accompanied with a portion of mental force and powerful delineation, which denote the conception and the hand of a master'.
+The Literary Gazette wrote, "Mystical and extravagant...it is, nevertheless, curious and interesting; a work of irregular genius, such as we might have expected from Mr. Hogg, the Ettrick Shepherd, whose it is."
+The Examiner was enthusiastic, "a surprising lack of probability, or even possibility, is accompanied with a portion of mental force and powerful delineation, which denote the conception and the hand of a master".

 Influence

 Cairn on the reputed site of an 18th-century suicide's grave, Scotland.